OpenBfS/UncertRadio/paper/paper.md

 The authors declare no financial conflicts of interest.

 # Acknowledgements
-The authors would like to thank all those who have contributed to improving `UncertRadio` by reporting problems and suggesting new features.
+The authors thank all those who have contributed to improving `UncertRadio` by reporting problems and suggesting new features.
 We also thank D. Schrammel (KIT, Karlsruhe, Germany) for many comparison test calculations and Prof. R. Michel (formerly IRS, Hannover, Germany), who tested and applied `UncertRadio` during preparation of @DIN11929-4:2021.

-Futhermore, the authors especially thank Marco Lechner and Josef Peter, who have contributed with their knowledge and constructive suggestions to make `UncertRadio` open source.
+Furthermore, the authors especially thank Marco Lechner and Josef Peter, who have contributed with their knowledge and constructive suggestions to make `UncertRadio` open source.

 # References